 - Leverage work-life services for caregiver referrals, tutoring recommendations, and legal will preparation—these often have no limits.

 - Combine EAP with preventive health programs.
 If your employer offers WellthCare, which rewards you for preventive actions like health screenings, use the EAP as part of your care plan.
-Completing a mental health screening or counseling session might qualify you for Store credits or retirement contributions in the WellthCare system.
+Completing a mental health screening or counseling session might earn you Store credits or retirement contributions in the WellthCare system.

 When EAP isn't enough—know your options